Optimal Regularized Online Allocation by Adaptive Re-Solving: Introduction

-Apart from AdWords, two major topics related to online linear allocation are online revenue management problem and online multi-secretary problem.
-In online revenue management, a decision maker aims to find a dynamic pricing policy that maximizes a company's linear total rewards when the number of supplied products is finite, demands of these products arrive sequentially, and the resources for manufacturing the products are limited.
-Online revenue management finds diverse applications in industry such as rental services, air travel, hospital services \citep{talluri2004theory}, etc. The earliest regret analysis of this problem dates back to \cite{cooper2002asymptotic}, which proposed a static LP-based algorithm and achieved an $O(T^{1/2})$ regret.
-Later works show that better regret is achievable by a re-solving strategy, i.e., repeatedly solving an optimization program but with updated information.
-By combining the re-solving strategy and a trigger-and-threshold mechanism, \cite{reiman2008asymptotically} reduced the regret significantly to $O(T^{1/4})$.
+Apart from AdWords, two major topics related to online linear allocation are online revenue management problems and online multi-secretary problems.
+In online revenue management, a decision maker aims to find a dynamic pricing policy that maximizes a company's linear total rewards.
+Among all the strategies for solving online revenue management problems, re-solving stands out for its excellent performance.
+By combining the re-solving strategy and a trigger-and-threshold mechanism, \cite{reiman2008asymptotically} reduced the regret from previously studied $O(T^{1/2})$ \citep{cooper2002asymptotic} to $O(T^{1/4})$.
 Equipped with sufficiently frequent re-solving's, \cite{jasin2015performance} proposed to re-estimate the parametric distribution of arrivals and proved that an $O(\log^2 T)$ regret is attained. \cite{jasin2012re,wu2015algorithms} and \cite{bumpensanti2020re} investigated the special case when the i.i.d. arrivals obey a discrete distribution with finite support and established $O(1)$ regrets for re-solving style algorithms when the resource constraints are constants.
 Online multi-secretary problem \citep{kleinberg2005multiple,babaioff2007knapsack} is one of the simplest online allocation problems as it has only one integer constraint.
-Assuming the arrivals obey a {\it known} finite-support discrete distribution, \cite{arlotto2019uniformly} proposed an online budget-ratio (BR) policy where decisions to fulfil or ignore requests are made by comparing the remaining average budget with some fixed thresholds.
-Their BR policy is adaptive and achieved an $O(1)$ regret but is inapplicable to the case of multiple resource constraints.
+Assuming the arrivals obey a {\it known} finite-support discrete distribution, \cite{arlotto2019uniformly} proposed an online budget-ratio (BR) policy where decisions to fulfill or ignore requests are made by comparing the remaining average budget with some fixed thresholds.
+Their BR policy is adaptive and achieved an $O(1)$ regret but is inapplicable in the case of multiple resource constraints.
 They also established a regret lower bound $\Omega(T^{1/2})$ for all non-adaptive policies.
 Conversely, if the arrival distribution is continuous, e.g. a simple uniform distribution over $[0,1]$, \cite{bray2019does} developed a regret lower bound $\Omega(\log T)$ even when the distribution is known to a decision maker.
+Recent advances in contextual linear optimization \citep{hu2022fast} have demonstrated that this lower bound can be surpassed when instances exhibit more favorable properties, such as finiteness of the hypothesis class and higher-order smoothness, which are not applicable to our problem.